 Let’s build a small tree server directly on top of Node’s http API.
 (If we were already using a server like Express, it would be straightforward to adapt this same idea into a server middleware function that handles a specific portion of a larger site.)

-Using the AsyncTree interface to model the tree will let us browse content regardless of how that content is stored or generated.
+Using the Map interface to model the nodes of the site tree lets us browse content regardless of how that content is stored or generated.

 The first thing is to recognize a URL as a tree traversal — we can treat a URL path as a series of keys to follow through a tree.